– Sponsored Post –

 In fact, even though we’re used to whole wheat ourselves, we prefer using two flours instead of only using whole wheat.
 The pancakes are a little lighter, fluffy and taste great.

 Another option is to use white whole wheat flour.
 While we have not yet tried this ourselves, you could take a look at this whole wheat pancakes recipe from Skinnytaste – she uses white whole wheat.
-Here’s another recipe for whole wheat pancakes from Fifteen Spatulas with 100% whole wheat flour.

 We love topping whole wheat pancakes with some warm syrup and sliced bananas, but we’re sure you already have a plan for the topping.
 Enjoy!